kantale/BME_17/exercises.md

 This function creates a list with 10.000 random integers from 100 to 10.000

 Create a function that takes as argument a list, let `l` similar to the one returned by `f`.
-The function should return the element in `l` that has the maximum sum of digits.
+The function should return an integer which is the element in `l` that has the maximum sum of digits.

 ### 10
 Let the following function: